-The results show that post the global financial crisis (defined as post July, 2007), both baseload and intermediate/peaking plant have gearing levels of 36 percent.
-Pre- global financial crisis, intermittent/peaking generators had a lower gearing level (being only 23 percent as a five year average).
+The results show that prior to the global financial crisis (defined as post July, 2007), both baseload and intermediate/peaking plants had the same average gearing levels of 36 per cent.
+Post-global financial crisis, intermittent/peaking generators have a lower gearing level (being only 23 per cent).
 This is to be expected, given that intermittent/peaking generators are likely to have less contracted loads and therefore less stable revenue streams than baseload generators, and hence be less capable of supporting greater debt.
-It is counter-intuitive that in the post GFC period, the gearing of intermittent/ peaking generators has risen, unless there has been a relative reduction in the equity values of intermediate/ peaking firms relative to baseload firms.
+It is intuitive that in the post GFC period, the gearing of intermittent/ peaking generators has fallen, reflecting the less stable revenue streams.

-Credit ratings were available for 23 of the sample businesses and indicate average credit rating levels of BBB- for baseload generators and BBB- for intermediate/ peaking generators.
+Credit ratings were available for 23 of the sample businesses and indicate average credit rating levels of BBB- for baseload generators and BBB for intermediate/ peaking generators.

 PwC considers that firms receiving 10 years of contracted revenue under the Reserve Capacity Mechanism will have cash-flow characteristics closer to baseload than intermediate/peaking generators.
-Current evidence suggests a level of gearing of approximately 35 per cent, rather than 40 per cent as applied under the current Market Procedure, and a credit rating of BBB- rather than BBB+ as applied under the current market procedure.
+Current evidence suggests a level of gearing of approximately 35 per cent, rather than 40 per cent as applied under the current Market Procedure, and a credit rating of BBB- rather than BBB+ as applied under the current Market Procedure.
+It is notable, however, that there is a wide range in gearing levels for the baseload generators of 5 to 69 per cent and that the view could be taken that the data compiled for this study do not warrant a shift from the current gearing assumption of 40 per cent.

 PwC recommends changing the assumptions for gearing and credit rating in accordance with the market evidence presented in this report to a gearing of 35 per cent and a credit rating of BBB.
-The credit rating of BBB (rather than BBB-) is recommended taking into account the availability of data from Bloomberg for estimating the debt margin (see below).
+A credit rating assumption of BBB (rather than BBB-) is recommended taking into account the availability of data from Bloomberg for estimating the debt margin (see below).